Disease/Disorder

 At different disease stages

-Treatment should be tailored to each individual based on symptoms, age, and nature of the curve.
+Treatment should be tailored based on symptoms, age, and nature of the curve.

-For asymptomatic kyphotic angles less than 60°, treatment consists of stretching, lifestyle modification, NSAIDs, and plus/minus physical therapy.
-Most patients fall in this category and patients typically do well without significant long-term sequelae.1
+For asymptomatic kyphotic angles less than 60°, treatment consists of stretching, lifestyle modification, NSAIDs, and plus/minus physical therapy.1,2 Physical therapy has not been found to decrease the severity of the kyphosis, however, may help with pain due to overstretched/weakened muscles.
+Most patients fall in this category and patients typically do well without significant long-term sequelae.1,2 Patients should try and avoid sports associated with jumping, marked stress, and functional overuse of the back.2

-Bracing is considered efficacious in skeletally immature adolescents.
-It is indicated for both symptomatic and asymptomatic Scheuermann’s disease or mild with kyphosis of 60 to 80o.1,2 Typically, a Milwaukee brace can be used.1,12 Other braces used include a kyphologic brace or a thoracolumbosacral orthosis-style Boston brace.1 The brace is expected to be worn for about 16-24 hours a day until the individual reaches skeletal maturity.
-Typically, braces do not improve the curve but rather impede progression.1
+Extension bracing is considered efficacious in skeletally immature adolescents.
+It is indicated for both symptomatic and asymptomatic Scheuermann’s disease with kyphosis of 60 to 80o.1-3 Typically, a Milwaukee brace can be used.1,12 Other braces used include a kyphologic brace or a thoracolumbosacral orthosis-style Boston brace.1 The brace is expected to be worn for greater than 20 hours a day until the individual reaches skeletal maturity, and is typically worn for about 12 to 24 months.1,2 Typically, braces do not improve the curve but rather impede progression.1

-In a retrospective, observational study released in 2017, conservative treatment with Milwaukee brace and physiotherapy was effective for halting kyphosis progression in 97.5% of Scheuermann’s kyphosis, which could be advised for cases up to 90° of kyphosis before skeletal maturity.13
+In a retrospective, observational study released in 2017, conservative treatment with Milwaukee brace and physiotherapy was effective for halting kyphosis progression in 97.5% of Scheuermann’s kyphosis, which could be advised for cases up to 90° of kyphosis before skeletal maturity.15 In a more recent observational cohort-controlled study done in Europe in 2023, using an anti-gravity brace worn a minimum 16-20 hours a day, when used on type 1 Scheuermann disease patients with Cobb angles of 63.9 degrees and below, the patients showed improvement in the measured Cobb angles after bracing, which held after 10 years of follow-up.16

-For curves with an apex below T9, a thoracolumbosacral orthosis (e.g., 4-valve orthosis, Gschwend erection corset) may be used.14
+For curves with an apex below T9, a thoracolumbosacral orthosis (e.g., 4-valve orthosis, Gschwend erection corset) may be used.17

-To date, surgical strategies in Scheuermann disease remains controversial.15 Surgery is indicated in patients with greater than 75° kyphosis causing unacceptable deformity or with associated pain, or neurologic deficit/spinal cord compression.1 Spinal fusion is typically a combination of anterior release and fusion as well as posterior instrumentation and fusion.1,15,16 Most patients will experience improvements in symptoms as well as improved curve deformity.
-The most common complication following surgery is pseudoarthrosis.1
+To date, surgical strategies in Scheuermann disease remains controversial.18 Surgery is indicated in patients with greater than 75° kyphosis causing unacceptable deformity or with associated pain, severe refractory pain, or neurologic deficit/spinal cord compression.1 Previously, spinal fusion was a combination of anterior release and fusion as well as posterior instrumentation and fusion.1,18,19 There has been a change in techniques by surgeons to focus more on the posterior-only approach.2 With this technique, there is risk for proximal junctional kyphosis, which is curvature of the spine above the level of the hardware.2,20 Most patients will experience improvements in symptoms as well as improved curve deformity.
+The most common complication following surgery is pseudoarthrosis.1 A study done by Polly et al found that patients who underwent surgical correction were older and heavier, and they were less satisfied with their preoperative appearance and were more likely to be experiencing pain at the apex.12 They found no difference in maximal Cobb angle between the operative and conservative treatment groups.
+They noted that pain and dissatisfaction played a greater role in determining who proceeded with surgery.12

 As stated above, most patients are successfully treated with conservative measures.
 Pain typically improves after skeletal maturity is reached; however, patients with Scheuermann kyphosis are at increased risk of chronic back pain when compared to the general population.1